pvphan/camera-calibration/README.md

 Written with few external dependencies (numpy, sympy, imageio) for a more manual implementation and a deeper understanding.
 Non-linear optimization is done through minimizing projection error and computing partial derivatives with [`sympy`](https://docs.sympy.org/latest/index.html) to populate the Jacobian matrix.
 Generates synthetic datasets for testing and rudimentary visualization.
-Can animate of the reprojection error each iteration of the calibration.
+Can animate the reprojection error each iteration of the calibration.
 Dockerized for convenience of development, testing, and maybe deployment.
 Supports radial-tangential `(k1, k2, p1, p2, p3)` and fisheye `(k1, k2, k3, k4)` distortion models.